 With such a vibrant culture and so many things to do in Medellin, you will wonder why you didn’t visit earlier.
-No matter where you find yourself in Colombia, you can’t leave without experiencing the second most important city the country has to offer – Medellin.
+No matter where you find yourself in Colombia, you can’t leave without experiencing the second most important city the country after Bogota.

 Top Things to do in Medellin

 In this guide, we are going to look at some of the top things to do in Medellin which will allow you to get to know this vibrant city and what it has in store for its visitors.

 Imagine, you only have a couple of days to get to know the city and want to know what to do in Medellin?
 Let this guide give you some recommendations so you can make the most of the city in a short space of time.
 Firstly though, you need to get yourself acquainted with El Poblado.